Whatiftherapy.com

 • Prior history of anxiety, OCD, or perfectionism

-• Traumatic birth or pregnancy complications
+• Traumatic pregnancy, birth, or medical complications

 • Break the OCD cycle of intrusive thought → anxiety → compulsion

-Common Postpartum Themes Treated With ERP
+Common Perinatal & Postpartum Themes Treated With ERP

 Clients often seek ERP for: